-The Knights of Columbus was, is and always shall be a brotherhood bound together by the lessons of charity, unity and fraternity.
-These lessons are exemplified through our First, Second and Third Degree ceremonies.
-It is our ceremonies that make us Knights rather than a men's club member.
+The Knights of Columbus was, is and always shall be a brotherhood bound together by the lessons of Charity, Unity, and Fraternity.
+These lessons are exemplified through our Charity, Unity & Fraternity ceremony.
+It is our ceremony that make us Knights rather than simply a member of a men's club.